What fresh personal audio madness is this? Has King Midas teamed up with Raiden from Mortal Kombat to design a set of headphones?

 No, no – these are made by Philips.
 And let’s be clear: that lightning you see in the picture above is just a bit of good old artistic licence.
 In reality, these headphones merely glow electric blue when in use – there’s no danger of electrocution if you’re listening to them whilst strolling through a puddle.

 Good to hear.
 They’re still gold, though…

 Anyway, the colour isn’t the most interesting thing about the Philips HX10 (in-ear) and HX50 (on-ear) headphones, is it?
 The real draw are those blue LED lights, which are controlled by your music.
-When the drivers are working their hardest, those light will come on, meaning you can stroll around the local mall like some kind of mobile, music-loving light show.
+When the drivers are working their hardest, those light will come on, meaning you can stroll down your local high street like some kind of mobile, music-loving Blackpool illuminations.